Doctelligence/doctelligence.github.io/roadmap.md

 - Establish grants and incubation programs for ecosystem projects.

 ## 💰 Subsequent Funding Rounds
-- Explore opportunities for **Series B and beyond** to support ongoing development and scaling efforts.
+- Explore opportunities for **Series A and beyond** to support ongoing development and scaling efforts.
 - Focus on attracting **investors committed to the growth of decentralized intelligence and AI innovation**.

 ---